marcosalis/kraken/README.md

 - Updated **android-support-v4** and other support libs to version 23
 - Updated annotations to use the <code>com.android.support:support-annotations</code> dependency
 - Using Android Studio's default code formatter throughout the codebase
+- Updated demo project to new compatibility themes and UI

 **1.0.2 beta**
 - Created <code>BitmapSetterBuilder</code> to simplify customized setting of bitmaps into *ImageView*s